ShishirBro/Research-Project-on-remote-sensing-and-climatic-hazard/README.md

 The `Google Earth engine codes` folder contains scripts used for extracting data from various sources, including Google Earth Engine API.
 These scripts are organized by their specific data source and functionality.

 ## Data Visualization
-The `data_visualization` folder includes scripts for visualizing the extracted data.
+All other python scripts includes codes for visualizing the extracted data.
 This includes a range of visualization techniques such as scatter plots, heatmaps, and time series plots to interpret and present the data effectively.

 ## Usage
 1. Clone the repository: